Achilles Tendinopathy (Achilles Heel Pain)

 In some cases, imaging may be recommended to confirm the diagnosis or assess the extent of tendon damage:

-At our podiatry clinic, treatment is tailored to the severity of the condition, activity level, and underlying causes.
+At our podiatry clinic, heel pain treatment is tailored to the severity of the condition, activity level, and underlying causes.
 Most cases respond well to conservative care.

 Shockwave Therapy

-Extracorporeal Shockwave Therapy (ESWT) is an effective, non-invasive treatment for chronic Achilles tendonitis.
+Extracorporeal Shockwave Therapy (ESWT) is a non-invasive option used in the treatment and management of chronic Achilles tendonitis.

 - Stimulates healing and blood flow